-Online scheduling: If you’re not offering it to your patients, you need to start asap.
+Online appointment booking: If you’re not offering it to your patients, you might want to start.

-Not to be alarmist, but in the age of Uber and Amazon Fresh, consumers expect to be able to conduct errands online.
-If you’re not making it as easy as possible for patients to book with you wherever they are, whenever they want, you’re missing conversion opportunities.
+In the age of Uber and Amazon Fresh, consumers expect to be able to complete basic errands online.
+If you’re not making it as easy as possible for medical appointment scheduling wherever and whenever patients want, then you’re missing out on growing your practice.

-Given the chance to schedule online 24/7, over 34% of new patients were able to make an appointment outside of standard business hours.
+Given the chance to schedule online 24/7, about 34 percent of new patients were able to make an appointment outside of standard business hours.

-When patients have access to online scheduling, 26% are able to choose appointments the same day or the next day, filling empty slots.
+When patients have access to schedule their appointment online, 26 percent are able to choose appointments the same day or the next day, filling empty slots.

-As the use of mobile devices continues to expand, it seems logical that medical practices should offer a means to directly connect a patient to the provider.
+As the use of mobile devices continues to expand, it seems logical that healthcare practices should offer a means to directly connect a patient to the provider.

-The National Telecommunications and Information Administration (NTIA) reported that in 2015, every age group and education level has increased its Internet use.
-While users aged 15-44 remained consistent between 2013 and 2015 at 84%, Americans 45-64 years old increased from 73% to 77%.
-Internet use by older Americans, ages 65 and older, jumped from 51% to 56%.
+The National Telecommunications and Information Administration (NTIA) reported that in 2015, every age group and education level has increased its internet use.
+Although users aged 15-44 remained consistent between 2013 and 2015 at 84 percent, Americans 45-64 years old increased from 73 to 77 percent.
+Internet use by older Americans ages 65 and older jumped from 51 to 56 percent.

-Another factor that demonstrates more frequent use of Internet and devices is the education level of Americans.
-In 2015, 58% of people without a high school diploma used the Internet; for high school graduates, the rate was 67%.
-For Americans with some college or a college degree, Internet use was 83% and 88%, respectively.
-As device affordability and improved connectivity increase, Internet use rates will continue to climb.
+Another factor that demonstrates more frequent use of internet and devices is the education level of Americans.
+In 2015, 58 percent of people without a high school diploma used the internet.
+For high school graduates, the rate was 67 percent.
+For Americans with some college or a college degree, internet use was 83 and 88 percent, respectively.
+As device affordability and improved connectivity increase, internet use rates will continue to climb.

 PatientPop provides a clear picture of the cost of unfilled appointments.
-For primary-care providers, the average patient visit generates $100 to $150.
-If two of ten time slots remain empty each day, the loss is $1000 a week.
-Combined with an average no-show rate of 23-34%, as reported by the American Journal of Medicine, revenue becomes unpredictable.
+For primary care providers, the average patient visit generates $100-$150.
+If two of 10 time slots remain empty each day, the loss is $1,000 a week.
+Combined with an average no-show rate of 23-34 percent, as reported by the American Journal of Medicine, revenue becomes unpredictable.

 Then there is the cost of using staff to manually schedule appointments.
-Using the example of 100 appointments each day, each call requires an average of four minutes.
-Four hundred minutes equals nearly seven hours, resulting in a full-time position spent entirely on booking.
-With the average annual salary of $34,000 for a medical administrative assistant, the time might be better spent on other responsibilities.
+Using the example of 100 appointments each day, each call requires an average of 4 minutes.
+Four-hundred minutes equals nearly 7 hours, resulting in a full-time position spent entirely on booking.
+With the average annual salary of $34,000 for a medical administrative assistant, according to Indeed, the time might be better spent on other responsibilities.

 Growing your practice should include taking advantage of technology to maintain a state-of-the-art online presence.
-Expectations for convenience and instant scheduling are here to stay.
+Expectations for convenience and instant medical appointment scheduling online are here to stay.
 In the end, it is a win-win outcome for you and your patients.

 See how your practice appears online, instantly and for free.